FALL CONFERENCE — TAEA

 Workshop Artist: Mark McCleod

-Join MTSU Art Professor Mark Mcleod in an exciting, slightly messy, session on mold-making!
+Join MTSU Art Professor Mark Mcleod in an exciting, slightly messy session on mold-making!
 Learn how to create one-part molds using simple, budget-friendly household materials.
-Perfect for advanced art students, this hands-on workshop will enable your students to bring their cosplay creations, board game pieces, and personal sculptures to life
+Perfect for advanced art students, this hands-on workshop will enable your students to bring their cosplay creations, board game pieces, and personal sculptures to life.

 OFFERED BOTH SATURDAY AND SUNDAY